Regina King biography

 After playing Will Smith's wife in the action thriller, Enemy of the State (1998), King co-starred with Angela Bassett and Whoopi Goldberg in the comedy How Stella Got Her Groove Back (1998).
 In 2000, King played a crusading public-defender/social-activist in I Was Made to Love Her.

 Other film credits include the hit comedy Friday (1995), Legally Blonde 2: Red, White & Blonde (2003) and A Cinderella Story (2004).
-Currently, she plays a regular role as Detective Lydia Adams on the police drama Southland.
+From 2009 to 2013, she played a regular role as Detective Lydia Adams on the police drama Southland.

 King and her husband Ian Alexander have a son, Ian Alexander Jr.